SonghaiFan/causal_explorer/README.md

 To use the application, follow these steps:

-1. Clone the GitHub repository: `git clone https://github.com/your-username/causal-relationship-network.git`
+1. Clone the GitHub repository: `git clone https://github.com/SonghaiFan/causal_explorer.git`
-2. Navigate to the project directory: `cd causal-relationship-network`
+2. Navigate to the project directory.
 3. Install the dependencies: `npm install`
 4. Start the application: `npm start`
 5. Open your web browser and go to `http://localhost:3000` to access the application.